ChamodyaChiran/AW1000-NSS-Build-Public/Expanded MTD layout.md

 # AW1000 Expanded MTD Layout Flash Guide

+### Why do I need to do this?
+* With the standard MTD layout, you are limited to only 100 MB of router storage.
+The AW1000 actually has 1 GB of NAND storage, but you’re not even using 50% of it.
+By switching to the expanded MTD layout, you can use up to 700 MB of storage.

+### What happened to the other 300 MB of the 1 GB NAND?
+The remaining 300 MB is used for essential router functions such as the bootloader and other system partitions.

+> By doing this, you can expand the available flash storage, allowing you to install firmware with more features, more functions, and additional capabilities on this router.

 > [!WARNING]
 > Please follow this tutorial carefully.
 Incorrect modifications can damage your router, sometimes permanently.
 Always use a backup power supply to prevent sudden power outages during this process.